Assistance programs from community action agencies in Wisconsin.

 Resources offered by community action agencies can help low income families in Wisconsin make it through a crisis and also regain self-sufficiency.
 A focus is on helping people overcome barriers.
 Case managers can assist with finding a job, offer employment services, and financial literacy classes.
 Clients can also get referrals to grants and financial assistance for paying bills, such as rent, heating costs, and food expenses.

-Each center will offer their own types of assistance programs to individuals.
+Each community action center in Wisconsin listed below will offer their own types of assistance programs to individuals.
 Funding is usually limited, and only qualified families in Wisconsin will be able to receive help.
 Get more information on some of the services that may be available.

 First time homebuyer programs can provide opportunities and advice to qualified families in Wisconsin.
 This can include grants or low interest loans for down payments, closing costs, education, and counseling services.
 The program is supported by real estate professionals, local banks, and lenders.